RAChambers/SimpleCalculator/README.md

 # Calculator
-Simple calculator created with Java
+calculator created with Java to do general computations.